 Wordtune can also be used to take the AI-generated content and rewrite it so there’s even less chance of plagiarism.

-All in all, a highly recommended AI copywriting tool.
+All in all, a highly recommended tool for improving your writing with the help of an AI writing assistant.
 The Premium plan costs $9.99 a month but the free plan includes the Rewrite feature which is probably all that you need.

 - New blog post intro brainstorming